 adopted and/or separated from their culture

 tribal descendants, lineage or who are not on roles and do not receive recognition due to blood-quantum

 Youth who live in urban areas, dis-connected from tribe and funding support resources.
 This may include, but not limited to Urban Youth, Native Hawaiians, Xicano/a, South American Indigenous or Caribbean Youth.

-- 2018 Scholarship Recipient will be chosen from primary Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
+2018 Scholarship Recipient were chosen primarily from the Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
 We have plans to expanded the Geographical areas.
 We began with Nahko's home areas and places who helped shape his music.
 Further expansion will be noted accordingly.

 One letter of recommendation from teacher, parent, leader or relative.